eshal26/AI-Workout-Assisstant/README.md

 ## Overview

-The AI Fitness Tracker is a web-based application that utilizes computer vision and machine learning to track and analyze exercises in real-time.
+The AI Workout Assisstant is a web-based application that utilizes computer vision and machine learning to track and analyze exercises in real-time.
 Built with Flask for the backend and OpenCV, MediaPipe for exercise recognition, this project offers users a dynamic way to monitor their exercise routines and get feedback on their performance.

 ## Features